Koreans in Chicago: Media

 Korean newspapers included the Chicago Sinbo, Chung'ang Ilbo, Han'guk Ilbo, and the Hangyore Sinmun.

 The Korea Daily is based in Elk Grove Village.

 Institutions

 In 2017, "Korean American Community Services, the area's oldest and largest Korean-American social service agency, and the Korean American Resource and Cultural Center, an advocacy organization", merged to form the Hana Center in Albany Park, Chicago.

 The first Korean church opened in 1923.
 During the 1970s the churches were the only Korean ethnic institutions in the Chicago area which provided association opportunities and assistance to the Korean people.

 The first Korean student organization opened in 1918.
 It was focused on the Korean independence issue and issues in Korea.
 Students founded the Korean American Association in 1962, and that was focused on issues of Koreans living in Chicago.

 Social services agencies include the Korean American Community Services and the Korean American Senior Center.

 The Korean Cultural Center of Chicago (KCCOC, 시카고 한인문화회관) is located in Wheeling, Illinois.

 The Fellow Workers' Club opened in 1973.

+Emulating the jimjilbangs of Korea, King Spa in Niles opened in 2010 and claims to be the largest Asian sauna in America.
+The spa operates 24-hours and includes nine co-ed sauna rooms as well as gender-segregated hot tubs, cold plunges, and saunas.